vsevolod-mineev/vsevolod-mineev/README.md

 ### Hi there, you found me! 😇
 - 👾 I’m currently learning Haskell.
 - 🐍 Love developing in Python.
-- 🧿 Expert in Theoretical Physics
+- 🔭 Expert in Theoretical Physics
-- 🔭 Currently working on SimpleX Chat.
+- 🧿 Working to end government surveillance.
 - 🎶 Love music, lasers and choreography.
 - 📫 How to reach me: vsevolod.mineev@gmail.com